voipxp/testing/README.md

 ### Redux

-We are using redux for state management.
+We are using redux for global state management.
 In general, store temporary or ephemeral data locally in the component.
 For example, form state, search results, error messages.
-Anything else that can be shared and re-used could be stored in the redux store.
-The angular module **\$ngRedux** is provided that can be used to share state with the angular side of the application.
+Anything else that can be shared and re-used in other components _should_ be stored in the redux store.
+The angular module **\$ngRedux** is can be utilized to share state and dispatch actions within the angular side of the application.

 We haven't yet determined the best schema design of the redux store, this is an ongoing experiment.
-This document will be updated when this is solidified.
+This document will be updated as it progresses.

 ### Documentation

 Re-usable components should be documented using [docz](https://www.docz.site/).
-Examples exist in the **src/components/ui** directory and are files with a suffix of **.mdx**.
-The documentation for a component should be included next to the component.
+Examples exist in the **src/components/ui** directory.
+The documentation for a component should be included next to the component in a file with the same name as the component and a suffix of **.mdx**.

 ## Angular

-All the old Angular code resides in the subdirectory **src/angular**.
+All the Angular code resides in the subdirectory **src/angular**.
 The intention is to eventually replace all that code with a react version.
 However, the general rule of thumb is:

-- If simply injecting \$ngRedux into the component would solve the problem, just do that.
+- If simply injecting \$ngRedux into the component would solve the problem, then do that.
-- If < 30% of the file has to be changed, just patch it and move on
+- If < 30% of the file has to be changed, then patch it and move on.
-- If > 30% of the file has to be changed, then rewrite it in react.
+- If > 30% of the file has to be changed, then rewrite the component in react.

 ### Angular Modules

-- All API related services should reside in the **odin.api** module.
+- All API related services reside in the **odin.api** module.
-- Any top-level UI features not specific to broadworks (eg: bulma related components such as pbs-block) should be in the **odin.ui** module.
+- Any top-level UI features not specific to broadworks (eg: bulma related components such as pbs-block) are located in the **odin.ui** module.
-- Anything such as a helper component that could be re-used in multiple places should reside in **odin.common**
+- Anything such as a helper component that can be re-used in multiple places resides in **odin.common**
 - Anything else should be within the module related to the broadworks higherarchy (user, group, ...) or the particular functionality of those components.
 Feel free to break them out into sub-components if it gets cluttered. (eg: **odin.group**, **odin.group.trunking**)

 ### Naming Convention